*** 20th Anniversary: 2003 to 2023 ***

 Thought this was a very unusual cloud formation in the western sky.
 Pictures were taken in the morning of Sept.
 8, in Wakeham, Gaspe, Quebec.

-Barry's Response - I suppose in some locales, a straight edge like that is an unusual thing.
-In Calgary, however, where Chinook winds commonly occur on the lee side of the mountains, we see them quite often.
+Barry's Response - It's probably unusual in some places to have a straight edge like that.
+Chinook winds are common in Calgary on the lee side of the mountains.

-Gaspé lies at the end of the Gaspé Peninsula, the part of Quebec that sticks out eastward south of the St. Lawrence River.
-It's a city of 15,000 and has a long history as a pivotal point in the development of Francophone Canada.
-In 1534 Jacques Cartier landed there and claimed it with "Vive le Roi de France".
+The Gaspé Peninsula is the part of Quebec that sticks out eastward south of the St. Lawrence River.
+It's a city of 15,000 and has a long history as a hub of Francophone development.
+It was claimed by Jacques Cartier in 1534 with "Vive le Roi de France".

 How's the air out there?

-This place experiences a Dfb climate (Humid Continental with relative short warm summers).
-It's rarely hot, but they once had a temperature of 35°C (95°F).
-It's more often cold...-47°C once.
-They typically have about a foot and a half of snow on the ground throughout the winter, which ends in April.
+There's a Dfb climate here (Humid Continental with relatively short warm summers).
+They once had a temperature of 35°C (95°F).
+It's usually cold...-47°C once.
+There's usually a foot and a half of snow on the ground throughout the winter, which ends in April.

 search this site for more information now.